Roadblocks to Hell is available on Amazon.com and on Kindle.

 Although, at the time, Walt would have strongly disagreed, someone upstairs was looking out for him that day.
 His hostage was cool, calculating, and calm, something Walt did not expect.
 Eventually, Walt let down his guard and that’s when his captive overpowered him.

 Walt’s brief break for freedom cost him dearly; a further two long years tacked onto his already lengthy sentence.

-Back in the “safety” of solitary confinement, a unremorseful Walt stewed in his thoughts for revenge.
-Once again he resolved that one day he would get even, and one day he would live in a world without bars.
+Back in the “safety” of solitary confinement, an unremorseful Walt stewed in his thoughts for revenge.
+Once again, he resolved that one day he would get even, and one day he would live in a world without bars.